How Electrical Engineers Use In-Mold Electronics to Integrate Circuits Directly Into Functional Surfaces

 1. Design Conceptualization

-Unlike traditional electronics design, which begins with circuit schematics, IME design starts with the physical form and user interaction.
-Engineers and industrial designers collaborate from day one to define:
+IME design doesn’t begin with schematics.
+It starts with physical form and interaction.
+Electrical engineers and industrial designers work together from the outset to define:

 • The three-dimensional surface geometry